Freshwater Fish Species

 Largemouth bass

-These are the most sought after sport fish and can be found in all states except AK and HI.
+This is the most sought after sport fish in the USA and can be found in all states except AK and HI.

 Smallmouth bass

-Native to northern waters but can be found in all state except Alaska and Hawaii.
+Native to northern waters, smallies can be found in all state except Alaska and Hawaii.

 Spotted bass

-Found in 23 states, primarily in the southern and eastern region of the United States.
+Found in 23 states, primarily in the south eastern region of the US, spots are feisty fighters.

 Shoal bass